-A low battery indicator icon is shown in the display window for thermo-hygrometer sensor or integrated outdoor sensor.
+A low battery indicator icon is shown in the display window for integrated outdoor sensor.

-When the low battery icon appears (The thermo-hygrometer battery voltage is lower than 2.4V.
-The Integrated outdoor sensor battery voltage is lower than 3.6V), replace the batteries in the sensor with fresh batteries.
+When the low battery icon appears (The Integrated outdoor sensor battery voltage is lower than 3.6V), replace the batteries in the sensor with fresh batteries.